abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Find and list specific file and/or directory recursively with useful options;

 Would print its:
 - size                                         -s
 - last modification time                       -t
-- File type information (64 or 32 bit binary) -f
+- File information (64/32 bit binary, etc)    -f
-- Dependencies directly (one level dep. info) -d
+- Dependencies of one level depth             -d

 Would narrow down the search:
 - limit to certain depth only                 -0...9
 - get more control by regular expression      -E
-- All the 'Test' option as of 'find' linux utility  -   (below some excerpted doc)
+- All the 'Test' option of 'find' test option  -   (below the excerpted options)

 Copy and paste this Bash function, prepend it in ~/.bashrc file